-This stretching pose strengthens your lower back and back of your legs, and lengthens your spine.
+This stretching pose strengthens your lower back and the back of your legs and lengthens your spine.
 It works on foot muscles, quads, triceps, and lats.

 - Begin on all your fours with knees under your hips and wrists below your shoulders.

 - Exhale by relaxing your heels and head.
-If you feel tight in the calf region, you can pedal your feet (like press one heel down followed by the other).
+If you feel tight in the calf region, you can pedal your feet (like pressing one heel down, followed by the other).

 - Once you are done with the pose, slowly move your knees downwards and rest for some time in child’s pose.

-Caution: It is an inversion pose, and you should avoid doing it in your third trimester i.e., after 33 weeks of pregnancy.
+Caution: It is an inversion poseiXA pose in which your heart and hips are at a higher level from the ground when compared to the head. , and you should avoid doing it in your third trimester, which is after 33 weeks of pregnancy.
 Do not practice this pose without talking to your physician.

 - Kneel on both your knees with a slight distance in between them.
 Then sit on your heels and bend forward by lowering your forehead to the floor.
-You can widen your toes if you feel that touching toes put any pressure on the knees or not providing enough space for the stomach.
+You can widen your toes if you feel that touching your toes puts any pressure on the knees or does not provide enough space for the stomach.
 You can also offer support to your abdomen by placing a pillow between your knees.

 - Keep your arms along the body with palms facing upward.